 As bottle brush plants do well in zones 9-11 normally, they tend to have good resistance to too much heat.
 They won’t like the cold, however.
 Some varieties can take low temperatures, but they are not able to handle repeated frost conditions.

-Older bottle brush trees which have gained significant growth can tolerate cold weather better than those which are young.
+Older bottle brush trees that have gained significant growth can tolerate cold weather better than those which are young.

 The average bottle brush is going to prefer regular watering, but it won’t necessarily require daily watering as these plants tend to be somewhat drought-resistant.